voxel51/fiftyone/docs/source/getting_started/install.rst

 -------------------

-To install FiftyOne in a virtual environment, ensure that the virtual environment is active as described in the previous section, then run:
+To install FiftyOne in a virtual environment, ensure that the virtual environment is active as described in the previous section, and then run the command below:

 .. tabs::